 Buddies are colon cancer survivors and caregivers of all ages located across the country.
 We welcome anyone who has been affected by this disease to apply.

-Anyone affected by colorectal cancer can request a Buddy.
-This often includes patients, survivors, caregivers, friends, and family.
+Anyone affected by colon cancer can request a Buddy.
+This often includes patients, survivors and caregivers.

-How will I be matched with a CCA Buddy?
+How will I be matched with a Buddy?

-How can I benefit from talking with a CCA Buddy?
+How can I benefit from talking with a Buddy?

-How often will I meet with my CCA Buddy?
+How often will I meet with my Buddy?

-Who can I contact if I still have questions about the CCA Buddy Program?
+Who can I contact if I still have questions about the Buddy Program?